sagalpreet/RISC-V-Simulator/README.md

 - The last instruction of text segment (code) must be *0xFFFFFFFF* as this marks the end of program.
 - Infinite recursion will crash the application.

+### Console Output Format
+The simulator also prints messages for each stage to the console.
+The format is described below:
+- Each stage starts by printing the name of the stage, e.g. at the beginning of decode stage “DECODE” is printed
+- All logged data inside a stage is indented.
+- Any time memory is read or written to, PMI module will log “Reading <<Datatype>> from memory location <<MAR>>” or “Writing <<Datatype>> <<MDR>> to memory location <<MAR>>” where <<Datatype>> is byte, halfword or word, <<MDR>> is MDR in hex, and <<MAR>> is MAR in hex
+1. *FETCH stage*
+        - PMI prints its message, then it will print “IR: <<IR>>” where <<IR>> is the value of the IR in hex
+#
+2. *DECODE stage*
+        - First values of opcode, rd, funct3, rs1, rs2 and funct7 will be printed in that order.
+This is irrespective of whether the instruction type has those fields, since they are at a fixed location for all instructions.
+Next, in decode stage, it will print “<<X>> format detected” where <<X>> is the format of instruction that was detected based on opcode (R/I/S/SB/U/UJ).
+After that, immediate field is printed in hex for all instructions except R format.
+Lastly, the following control signals are printed: alu.muxA, alu.muxB, alu.aluOp, alu.muxY, branch, jump, reg_write, mem_read, mem_write
+#
+3. *EXECUTE stage*
+        - Register module prints “Reading registers” followed by the values of the registers read to A and B. After this, ALU prints its input operands operand1 and operand2, followed by register RM.
+If alu.aluOp is 3, it prints “No operation: exiting”.
+Otherwise, it prints the value of RZ register, alu.zero control signal, and whether alu.zero was inverted respectively.
+#
+4. *MEMORY ACCESS stage*
+        - First PMI module prints a message as described before, if any data is read from or written to memory.
+After that, ALU prints the value of RY register.
+Then, IAG prints message corresponding to how the PC was updated.
+#
+5. *REGISTER UPDATE stage*
+        - If any register is written to, register module prints “Writing value <<RY>> to register x<<RD>>” where <<RY>> is RY in hex, and <<RD>> is RD in decimal
+#

 ### Dependencies
 - Python 3
 - Tkinter (GUI)